joinpursuit/Pursuit-Core-Web/full_stack_express/express-sql-seed-read/README.md

 - `npm install pg-promise`
 - `touch db/dbConfig.js`

 Currently, we'll be running our app on our own computer, but later, we'll want to deploy it.
 So we will want to set up our own environmental variables.
-Reminder - this is not a JavaScript file, do not use semi-colons or quotes.
+Reminder - this (`.env`) is not a JavaScript file, do not use semi-colons or quotes.

 When we installed Postgres, it set up to, by default, run on localhost with a port of 5432.
 We are going to keep these defaults.
 We can always check them with the Postgres App